-For predicting realized losses (panel A), Vlab market cap loss has the highest rank correlation (0.832) with the six-month realized loss.
+For predicting realized losses (panel A), Vlab loss has a rank correlation of 0.832 with the six-month realized loss.
 However, size only (measured by the market cap) appears to be one of the most important factors predicting the realized ranking with a correlation of 0.812.
 The size indeed explains most variations among banks stress test results (more than 50% as shown by a principal component analysis on the EBA 2011 output).
-In order to make other systemic risk factors apparent, the subsamples of (very) large banks (with Core Tier 1 capital over 19 \$ bn) and small banks are treated separately.
-The 15 large banks include HSBC, Barclays, BNP Paribas, Deutsche Bank, etc. and are comparable to the 19 US BHCs.
+In order to make other systemic risk factors apparent, the subsamples of (very) large banks (with Core Tier 1 capital over 19 \$ bn) and small banks are treated separately.9 The 15 large banks include HSBC, Barclays, BNP Paribas, Deutsche Bank, etc. and are comparable to the 19 US BHCs.